ehrpg/qstar/docs/crisis/index.md

 not to apply non-lethal force, knocking the target unconcious instead of killing it.

-If a creature's Health drops to `0`, the creature is incapacitated and [Dying](#dying).
-If the Health drops to `-10`, the creature immediately dies.
+If a creature's Health drops to `0`, the creature is incapacitated and dying.
+If it drops to `-10`, the creature dies.

-Attacks that deal more than `12` wounds in one hit also incapacitate the target.
+Attacks that deal more than `20` wounds in one hit incapacitate the target.

 ## Healing

-The Medicine Skill can be used to treat wounds suffered within the last hour.
+The [Medicine][] Skill can be used to treat wounds suffered within the last hour.

 Wounds that are older than one hour have to heal naturally.